alex-moreno/lowcodenocode/README.md

-Some resources I've been collecting on #lowcode #nocode, from tools to learning to list of tools
+Some resources I've been collecting on #lowcode #nocode, from tools, to learning to list of tools

 Learn nocode